bobjflong/small_stonks/README.md

 # small_stonks

-A very small menu-bar application for macOS, which ticks through a list of stock symbols, giving their current price.
+A menu-bar application for macOS, which ticks through a list of stock symbols, giving their current price.
 This app is implemented with Typescript and Electron.

 # Gif